opendnssec/odslab/recursive-bind.md

         sudo apt-get install -y bind9

-7. Uninstall Unbound if previously installed:

-        sudo dpkg --purge unbound

-8. Configure Ubuntu networking to use the local resolver:

-        sudo vim /etc/netplan/50-cloud-init.yaml

-    Add the following configuration at in the `eth0` section:

-        nameservers:
-          addresses:
-            - 127.0.0.1

-    And run:

-        netplan apply

-9. Configure BIND so that it only listens on localhost only.
+7. Configure BIND so that it only listens on localhost only.
 Note that some of the options below may already be present in the default configuration file.

         sudo vim /etc/bind/named.conf.options